Create an alias, aliases allow a string to be substituted for a word when it is used as the first word of a simple command.

 The value cannot contain any positional parameters ($1 etc), if you need to do that use a shell function instead.

-The name may not be 'alias' or 'unalias'.
+The name can not be 'alias' or 'unalias'.

-unalias may be used to remove each name from the list of defined aliases.
+unalias can be used to remove each name from the list of defined aliases.

 .bash_aliases will run at login (or you can just execute it with ..bash_aliases )